Alex-Padron/personal-projects/README.md

-Some code that I wrote for fun.
+Various projects I have participated in/code that I wrote for fun